Rainbow Springs State Park

 Florida's fourth-largest spring pumps 65 million gallons of crystal-clear water daily, feeding the Rainbow River through 1,459 acres of protected wilderness near Dunnellon.

-About Rainbow Springs State Park
+What Is Rainbow Springs State Park?

 Rainbow Springs State Park, located along the headwaters of the Rainbow River in Dunnellon, Florida, protects one of the most remarkable freshwater springs in the United States.
 Classified as a first-magnitude spring, Rainbow Springs discharges approximately 65 million gallons of water per day, making it the fourth-largest spring system in Florida.
 The spring's consistently clear, 72-degree water has drawn visitors for more than 10,000 years, beginning with the earliest Paleo-Indian inhabitants of the Florida peninsula.